-Tencent Cloud offers two ways to purchase a CVM instance: pay as you go and spot instances.
+Tencent Cloud offers two ways to purchase a CVM instance: pay as you go and spot instance.
 Each is suited to meet different customer needs.

 The following table compares the two billing plans: